1100011Dawg/Obsidian_Dawson/School/IB Business/Unite 4.5(22-2-07).md

 #### 4 levels of branding:
  - Brand awareness: people have heard of you
- - Brand preference: repeat business
+ - Brand preference: repeat business, would buy another brand if product univalible
+ - Brand Loyalty: customers only buy from you
+ - Brand Advocay: tell others about you
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY0MjAzNjU0LC02Nzk1MzMzNTVdfQ==
+eyJoaXN0b3J5IjpbLTY1Mzg5MTYwMywtNjc5NTMzMzU1XX0=
 -->